Apostolos Giannou: Guangzhou R&F

 On 24 February 2016, Giannou has agreed to continue his career at the Chinese club Guangzhou R&F instead of Shanghai Shenhua.
 Asteras Tripolis have accepted a bid of €2.5 million for the Greek striker who is heading to China to undergo medical and complete his move.
 Giannou has agreed terms with Guangzhou with a lucrative three years' contract of €1.6 million yearly.

 AEK Larnaca

 On 25 January 2018, Guangzhou R&F confirmed that Giannou joined AEK Larnaca.

 OFI

-On 22 September 2020, Giannou after leaving AEK Larnaca, has decided to continue his career in Greece, signing a two-years deal with OFI Crete F.C., for an undisclosed fee.
+On 22 September 2020, Giannou after leaving AEK Larnaca, has decided to continue his career in Greece, signing a two-years deal with OFI, for an undisclosed fee.

 Macarthur FC

 On 13 January 2022, Giannou after leaving OFI, has decided to continue his career in Australia, signing a deal with Macarthur FC, for an undisclosed fee.

 Kerala Blasters

 On 8 July 2022, Indian Super League club Kerala Blasters announced Giannou as the club's first foreign signing ahead of the 2022–23 season.
 Giannou's Indian Super League debut with the Blasters came on 7 October 2022 in a 3–1 win against East Bengal on the opening day of the 2022–23 season.
 He scored his first goal for the club on 11 December against their southern rivals Bengaluru FC, where he scored the third goal for the Blasters within two minutes after coming as a substitute in the 68th minute as the Blasters won the match 3–2 at full-time.
 He scored his second goal of the season against Jamshedpur FC on 3 January 2023, where he scored the first goal for the Blasters from a backheel flick in the 9th minute and helped the Blasters to win the match 3–1 at home.
 Later the season, Giannou was included in the Blasters' squad for the 2023 Indian Super Cup, and made his cup debut for the Blasters in the 3–1 victory against RoundGlass Punjab FC on 8 April 2023.